Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 These information are available in the [User & Programmers Manual](https://iotagent-opcua.readthedocs.io/en/latest/user_and_programmers_manual/index.html) section

+If you want to develop new modules for the Agent, you probably want to know ***how to build the Docker Image***

+[Here](https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/docker_readme.md) you find the instructions on how to build a Docker Image for the Agent

 ## Appendices
 #### Appendix A - Customize the environment